-Do you like going behind the scenes?
-Are you curious about how things really get done?
-Then apply for the 2017-2018 PAEA Student Health Policy Fellowship program.
-Up to 14 PA students will be selected to participate in this special program designed to foster leadership and advocacy skills.
+Are you curious about how things really get done in Washington?
+Then apply for the 2018–2019 PAEA Student Health Policy Fellowship (SHPF) program.
+Up to 14 PA students will be selected to participate in this special program designed to develop leadership and advocacy skills.

 The SHPF is designed to enhance students’ understanding of the political process and health policy.
 The ultimate goal is to inspire and prepare fellows for lifelong grassroots advocacy, both in Washington and at home, that promotes the PA profession as an integral part of the health care system.

-This program is a three-day intensive workshop in Washington, DC, where fellows will learn about advocacy and policymaking processes, interact with fellow leaders, and meet with their representatives and staff on Capitol Hill.
+This program starts with a three-day intensive workshop in Washington, DC, where fellows will learn about advocacy and policymaking processes, interact with fellow leaders, and meet with their representatives and staff on Capitol Hill.
 By the end of the fellowship, participants will have developed skills in three key areas:

 In addition to the three-day meeting in Washington, DC, the fellowship requires that each participant complete an advocacy project under the guidance of a program faculty mentor by September 2019 and agree to participate in periodic follow-up surveys from PAEA.
-Advocacy projects should be innovative and demonstrate a positive impact on the PA profession, local or state community, or PA programs.
+Advocacy projects should be creative and demonstrate a positive impact on the PA profession, local or state community, or PA programs.
 Examples of past projects include:

 - Organizing a lobby day at the state capitol